martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ### Checking of Wildcard Certificates {#verify-domain-wildcards}

-A client employing this specification's rules MAY match the reference identifier against a presented identifier whose DNS domain name portion contains the wildcard character `*` as part or all of a label (following the description of labels and domain names in {{DNS-CONCEPTS}}), provided the requirements listed below are met.
+A client MAY match the
+reference identifier against a presented identifier whose DNS domain name portion contains the wildcard character `*` in a label (following the description of labels and domain names in {{DNS-CONCEPTS}}), provided these requirements are met:

+1. There is only one wildcard character.

+2. The wildcard character appears only as the content of the left-most label.

+3. The wildcard character is not embedded in an A-label or U-label
+   {{IDNA-DEFS}} of an internationalized domain name {{IDNA-PROTO}}.

 For information regarding the security characteristics of wildcard certificates, see {{security-wildcards}}.

-A client MUST NOT use the wildcard identifier if the reference identifier does not follow the following rules:

-1. There is more than one wildcard character.

-2. The wildcard appears other than in the left-most label (e.g., do not match `bar.*.example.net`).

-3. The wildcard is not the first character (e.g., do not match `w*.example.com`)

-4. The wildcard character is embedded in an A-label or U-label
-   {{IDNA-DEFS}} of an internationalized domain name {{IDNA-PROTO}}.

 ## Matching the Application Service Type Portion {#verify-app}